Basement Leak Detection Vancouver

 Prevent Expensive Water Related Disasters!

-The most likely place you’ll find water leaks is the basement, because it’s the lowest point of the house.
+The most likely place you will find water leaks is the basement, because it’s the lowest point of the house and gravity brings water to the basement.
 Basement leaks can come from several sources: eavestroughs, foundations, sewers, and pipes.
-Each has its own repairs.
-Leaking basements are dangerous as they may cause damage on bearing wall or foundations which will harmful to your house’ structure.
+Even water leaking around doors or windows or chimney flashing can find its way to the basement.
+Each source has its own repairs.
+Leaking and wet basements are dangerous as they may cause damage on bearing wall or foundations which are harmful to your home's structure and integrity.
 604-FIX-LEAK is ready to help for any emergency basement leak situations to prevent further damage to your Vancouver home.

 Eavestroughs & Downspouts